sharibj/csv-parser/README.md

 ## Test result
 - File size = 1.3GB
 - Total rows = 29 Million rows
-- Time taken to compute = 55min
+- Time taken to compute = <4 mins (Earlier it was 55 mins, before using hash sets)

-**Note:** Can be made faster using hashcodes.
-For now, this is listed in the "Future tweaks".

 ## Steps to execute
 Go to the project directory and run the blow command